xh3210578/bee-docs/docs/working-with-bee/upgrade.md

 If you *do not* have any locally pinned content, your migration will be automatic and your update will proceed as normal.

-#### Automatic Migration Procedure

-To update **without pinned content:**

-1. [Cashout your node](/docs/working-with-bee/cashing-out) to make sure your gBZZs are safe.
-If you have cashed out recently, you can skip this step.
-2. [Backup your Bee](/docs/working-with-bee/backups) data, especially your keys folder!
-3. Upgrade your node, as you normally would (see below).
-4. Adjust your configuration.
-Several configuration methods have changed in 0.6.x - check out the [configuration](/docs/working-with-bee/configuration) guide for more info on how to update your configuration.
-5. Restart your node.

-Your Bee should start up as normal, and begin to connect to other Bees that are running Bee 0.6.0 or later.

-#### Manual Migration Procedure

-If you think you may have [pinned content](/docs/access-the-network/pinning) on your node, automatic migration will be prevented and *you must* follow the Manual Migration Procedure detailed at the bottom of the page.

 To check if a 0.5.x has pinned content, query the `pin` api endpoint as follows:

 ```bash